 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company monitors its cash flow requirements on a monthly basis and will compare expected cash flow obligations with expected cash flow receipts to ensure they are appropriately aligned.
 In light of this the Company will borrow funds as and when required from parent undertakings.

-The Company's assets, net of deferred tax, are funded principally by borrowings from fellow Group undertaking and third parties.
+The Company's assets, net of deferred tax, are funded principally by borrowings from a fellow Group undertaking and third parties and by equity capital.